Poppy memorial to those who lost their lives in the First World War

 Poppies should be delivered to: Ollie Allen, County Show Secretary, Westpoint, Clyst St Mary, Exeter EX5 1DJ or to BBC Radio Devon at Broadcasting House, Seymour Road, Plymouth PL3 5BD.

-After the Show the poppies will be carefully stored until the Remembrance Weekend 2017 (November 11 and 12) when they will be displayed in Exeter Cathedral.
+After the Show the poppies will be carefully stored until Remembrance Weekend (November 11 and 12) when they will be displayed in Exeter Cathedral.